HE-Wenjian/iGPU-Leak/README.md

 # Affected Products

-Intel 3th to 10th Generation Core processors and many other processor families are all affected.
+Intel 3th to 10th Generation Core processors and many other Intel processor families are all affected.

-We recommend you to update the Intel graphic driver as soon as it becomes available.
+We recommend you to update the Intel Graphics driver as soon as it becomes available.
 Please refer to the Intel Security Advisory [INTEL-SA-00314](https://www.intel.com/content/www/us/en/security-center/advisory/intel-sa-00314.html) for the complete list of affected products and operating systems.

 # Known Exploits